soundSCAPE Festival: July 7-19, 2021

 4) Composer seminar: Central to the program is the daily composition seminar, a forum for all composition participants to present their work for general discussion and technical scrutiny.
 The seminar will be led by composition faculty and guests.

-5) Special seminar on performer technology taught by Dr. Levy Lorenzo: This course will lead performers through an intensive sequence which will result in each student building their own electronic performance platform that is an extension of their main instrument.
+5) Special seminar on Technology for Performance taught by Dr. Levy Lorenzo: This course will lead performers through an intensive sequence which will result in each student building their own electronic performance platform that is an extension of their main instrument.
 Topics will include, sound system manipulation, custom software/coding, and live-electronics techniques.
 Click Here for more info.

-6) Special seminar on video/sound engineering taught by Denis Martin: Audio and Video Production for Music is designed to take tech-savvy musicians and composers to the next level in their production abilities.
+6) Special seminar on Audio and Video Production for Music taught by Denis Martin: Audio and Video Production for Music is designed to take tech-savvy musicians and composers to the next level in their production abilities.
 Participants will receive training on the placement of a USB microphone, mobile camera, lighting, and acoustics to achieve an optimal capture of a performance.
 Click Here for more info.

 Sample Daily Schedule: